 Termination on the maturity date: If the product has not terminated early, on the maturity date you will receive:

-3. if the final reference level of the worst performing underlying is below 60.00% of its initial reference level, a cash payment directly linked to the performance of the worst performing underlying.
-The cash payment will equal (i) the product notional amount multiplied by (ii) (A) the final reference level of the worst performing underlying divided by (B) its initial reference level.
+2. otherwise, if the final reference level of the worst performing underlying is below 65.00% of its initial reference level, a cash payment equal to (i) the product notional amount multiplied by (ii) (A) the final reference level of the worst performing underlying divided by (B) its initial reference level.

 Investors should note that the payments described above are based on the expected value of the preference shares.
 Therefore any return you may receive on the product depends directly on the value of the preference shares.
 As such, your return is only indirectly dependent on the underlyings.